chaofengc/IQA-PyTorch/README.md

 os.system(f"tar -xzvf {save_dir}/{filename} -C {save_dir}")
 ```

 Examples to specific dataset options can be found in `./options/default_dataset_opt.yml`.
-Details of the dataloader inferface and meta information files can be found in [Dataset Preparation](docs/Dataset_Preparation.md)
+Details of the dataloader interface and meta information files can be found in [Dataset Preparation](docs/Dataset_Preparation.md)

 ### Performance Evaluation Protocol